Committed Relationship Components: Emotional Intimacy And More

 Effective communication can be a key indicator that a deeper level of commitment may be possible.
 When partners can openly and honestly express their feelings, thoughts, and needs to each other, it often demonstrates a strong foundation of understanding and empathy.

 To cultivate healthy commitment in a relationship for the long haul, it’s usually important to prioritize emotional intimacy and closeness—whether that’s through common interests and activities or simple moments of togetherness.
-Making an effort to make sure your partner feels seen and heard can be helpful, as can setting aside specific time to check in and communicate about how things are going.
-Striving to both contribute to the health of your relationship will typically be key to longer-term success.
+Making an effort to make sure your partner knows they are seen and heard can be helpful, as can setting aside time to check in and communicate about how things are going.
+When both partners strive to contribute to their relationship’s health, it can lead to long-term success.

 Getty